• Research

 Going to iHEA

-iHEA’s conference is kind of big deal in health economics: it’s usually very big, with lots of…
+iHEA’s conference is kind of big deal in health economics: it’s usually very big, with lots of sessions and lots of people participating.
+I have been to a few, both sides of…

 11 July, 2015